lpster/writespeakcode-linda/README.md

 http://www.theopedproject.org/

 What if you knew the cure for cancer?
 Would you speak up?
-- Yes, if the situation is about other helping people
+- Yes, if the issue is about helping other people

 ###RESOURCE vs. EXPERT
 - Resource: being helpful and useful to somebody